victor-lf/etch-a-sketch/README.md

 # etch-a-sketch

 This project is based on the toy "Etch A Sketch" and was made with HTML, CSS, and JavaScript.
 It consists of a "screen" and a button to reset the drawing.
-The "screen" is made of a container div containing a grid of square divs.
-This grid was implemented with **CSS grid**.
+The "screen" is made of a container div containing a grid of square divs implemented with **CSS Grid**.
 The divs of the grid change color as the user moves the cursor over them, leaving a pixelated trail.

 The script has 3 functions: